 For the other areas follow the path from the parking into the forest and start of the boardwalk (from here you can easily access the Cable's Walk / Descent on your left).
 The path winds it's way down through the forest between Bretagne Rock (on your left) and Gordon's Rock (on your right) to the bottom, branching off either left or right depending on what you intend to climb.
 Once reaching the bottom moving right will take you past the Wasteland, Casualties of War and then North Wall around the corner.
 To reach the Nante's Dam Boulder, branch off from the path before going around to the North Wall, aiming for an area of flat rock (no bush) on the left and then down and left to reach the boulder on the left.
 It's called a boulder, but it's actually a flattish granite outcrop.

 The Illearth Boulder is found under the trees at the parking.
-For The Scream Boulder, follow the path left of the Illearth Boulder and make your way first over flat rock (the summit of Paarl Rock) in a north-easterly direction toward the large boulder.
+For The Scream Boulder, initially follow the Bouldering path left and parallel with the Illearth Boulder and make your way first over flat rock (the summit of Paarl Rock) in a north-easterly direction toward the large boulder (the path marked in white splits off from the Bouldering Path).
 The Euro and Cannonfodder Wall path simply stays close to the wall moving down the bushy slope.

 Rear Parking